The impact on Mars left billions of craters - and important evidence

 A new study has revealed fascinating details about the Corinto Crater on Mars.
 The results could change Mars' view of the past.

-MUNICH – Mars is a very exciting planet – and not just for searching for signs of past life.
+Munich – Mars It is a very exciting planet – and not just for them Look for signs of past lives.
 The planet as a whole is also fascinated by research.
-For example, Mars is home to the largest mountain and volcano in the entire solar system.
+For example, Mars is home to the largest mountain and volcano ever Solar System.
 A volcano larger than Earth's Mount Everest was recently discovered.
 But the Red Planet's many craters also invite exploration, even from a distance, as no human has ever set foot on Mars.

 Corinto Crater on Mars is the smallest large crater on the Red Planet

-A research team focused on exploring the Corinto Crater in Mars' Elysium Planitia region using the HiRISE and Context Camera cameras aboard NASA's Mars Reconnaissance Orbiter (MRO).
+A research team focused on exploring the Corinto Crater in the Elysium Planitia region of Mars using the HiRISE and Context Camera cameras on board the US space agency's Mars Reconnaissance Orbiter (MRO).
+NASA user.
 The crater is about 14 kilometers in diameter, and it provided enough incentive for researchers to take a closer look at it.
-Scientists believe that asteroids large enough to cause a crater of this size only strike Mars every three million years.
+Science assumes that… AsteroidsIt is large enough to form a crater of this size, and only strikes Mars every three million years.

 The research team estimates the age of Corinto at about 2.3 million years, making it likely the youngest large crater on Mars.
 “Corinto is a recent impact crater in Elysium Panitea that has produced one of the most extensive secondary cratering systems on Mars,” the researchers said in a statement.
 StadyWhich is on Lunar and Planetary Sciences Conference Published and not yet reviewed.